PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces

+In our split-model framework, partial leakage of models and activations is unavoidable as it is not protected by zero-knowledge proofs or multiparty computation.
+Following \cite{c2pi}, we therefore adopt an empirically defined client data privacy model to justify and quantify the leakage.

+Before executing PrivaDE, both parties must decide whether the resulting leakages are acceptable according to metrics obtained from experimental attacks; if not, they abort the protocol.

-Yokinski et al.\ \cite{featureTrans} show that later layers tend to be more task-specific, whereas early layers capture generic features.
-Because neither the weights of $C$ nor the model outputs are revealed, Bob cannot reconstruct the full task model.
-However, $B\circ A$ may still yield useful embeddings and thus be valuable for fine-tuning on related domains; accordingly, we must bound the transferability of $B$.
+\myparagraph{Leakage of model $B$ to Bob:} Yosinski et al.\ \cite{featureTrans} show that later layers are more task-specific, while early layers capture generic features.
+Since neither the weights of $C$ nor the model outputs are revealed, Bob cannot reconstruct the full task model.
+However, $B\circ A$ may still provide useful embeddings and thus be valuable for fine-tuning on related domains; we therefore need to bound the transferability of $B$.